jorgebucaran/hyperapp/docs/README.md

 ## Hello World

-Let's walk through an example.
+Let's walk through a small example.
 Paste this code in a new HTML file and open it in your browser or [try it online](https://codepen.io/hyperapp/pen/zNxZLP?editors=0010).

 ```html
 <body>